Children's retailer Toys R Us Inc. on

 But Toys R Us, the country's top-selling toy retailer until it

-was overtaken in 1998 by discounter Wal-Mart, is staying in the
+was overtaken by discounter Wal-Mart, is staying in the

 game, making changes and deals to reverse its fortunes.